Neva Left

 Neva Left is the fifteenth studio album by American rapper Snoop Dogg.
 It was released on May 19, 2017, for digital download and July 7, 2017, for purchase on CD, by Doggystyle Records and Empire Distribution.
-Snoop Dogg also enlisted a variety of guest vocalists including Redman, Method Man, B-Real, KRS-One, and frequent collaborators Charlie Wilson and Wiz Khalifa, among others.
-Meanwhile, production was handled by Dr. Evo, DJ Battlecat, Musik MajorX, League Of Starz, and Rick Rock, among others.
+Snoop Dogg enlisted a variety of guest vocalists including Redman, Method Man, B-Real, KRS-One, and frequent collaborators Charlie Wilson and Wiz Khalifa, among others.
+Meanwhile, production was handled by Dr. Evo, DJ Battlecat, Musik MajorX, League of Starz, and Rick Rock, among others.

 Background

 The album's release date and artwork was unveiled on April 24, 2017.
 The cover features a 1992 photograph of Snoop Dogg standing beside a California State Route 187 road sign.
 This is a reference to the California penal code.

 Promotion

 Singles

-"Promise You This" was released on March 1, 2017 as the first single.
-"Lavender (Nightfall Remix)", a remix of "Lavender" by BADBADNOTGOOD also featuring Kaytranada, followed as the second single on March 12, 2017 with an accompanying music video.
+"Promise You This" was released on March 1, 2017, as the first single.
+"Lavender (Nightfall Remix)", a remix of "Lavender" by BADBADNOTGOOD also featuring Kaytranada, followed as the second single on March 12, 2017, with an accompanying music video.

 "Mount Kushmore" featuring Redman, Method Man, and B-Real, was made available for purchase as the third single on April 25, 2017, along with the pre-order of the album.
+A music video for 'Moment I Feared' was released on June 21, 2017.